-A complete count is a test that provides a wealth of details on a person’s health status.
+A complete count is a kit that provides a wealth of details on a person’s full health status.
 It can guide medical workers to find the disease earlier and help find patients at high risk of developing Sepsis.
 It has several benefits, like being cheap, readily available, and accessible.
 Notably, it represents a first-level exam, and a change in its parameters must always be considered within the medical context.
-And, of course, further testing is normal to confirm the eventual suspicion of Sepsis.
+And, of course, further full screening is normal to confirm the eventual suspicion of Sepsis.

 Introduction to Sepsis